filiy/gitops-test/tenants/integration/01-dev/README.md

+# Introduction

-In dev we are adding many namespaces that won't make it in other environment.
+In the dev environment we are adding many namespaces for testing purposes only.
+They won't make it to other environments.

-We are creating an ArgoCD app for those namespaces as we don't expect them to be managed thru ArgoCD.
-If they are to be then we could add an ArgoCD app for them.
+We may or may not add an ArgoCD app for each of those namespaces.
+If the namespace is more of a sandbox for someone to test thing, we don't.
+If it is more a developement, testing, or pipeline related namespaces, we do.